 The AV1 robot is a blank slate.
 Students can name it, decorate it, whatever makes it feel like the person it represents.
 After the initial introduction, AV1 integrates in the same way as any another classmate.

-What our customers say about...
+What our research and customers say about...

 "The robots aided reintegration by enabling children and young people to have a consistent link to their classroom and their teacher."